fundamentals-hero

-What Is Software Escrow?
+What is Software Escrow?

 Software Escrow is a three-party agreement between a software developer, the end user and a software escrow agent like EscrowTech.